nebari-dev/.github/README.md

 [![Sync Issue Templates](https://github.com/nebari-dev/.github/actions/workflows/sync-issue-templates.yaml/badge.svg)](https://github.com/nebari-dev/.github/actions/workflows/sync-issue-templates.yaml)

-This is a meta repository that defines some shared files for the repositories under the `Nebari-dev` organization.
+This is a meta-repository that defines some shared files for the repositories under the `Nebari-dev` organization.

 ## :file_folder: Files in this repository